LemonDropping/module-19-challenge/README.md

 THEN I should have my static assets pre cached upon loading along with subsequent pages and static assets WHEN I deploy to Heroku
 THEN I should have proper build scripts for a webpack application

+## Credits
+-ChatGPT for understanding PWA and getting a better understanding of what needed to be done for this assignment.

+-StackOverFlow for finding solutions to problems I encountered.

+-Reddit for asking questions about what was learned in this module because I was hospitalized for over a week and missed this unit entirely.

+-Cole Roberts